theKapcioszek/cpp_studentmachine-nix/README.md

 - [ ] add support for LAMP stack like on the original
 - [ ] take a look at template and excercise scripts to see if they need updating
 - [ ] update the manual
-- [ ] actually uplod the vm image and replace the link
+- [X] actually upload the vm image and replace the link

 <br><br><br>